Bruyère Memory Program

 Our health care team includes:

-At your first visit, you will meet with a nurse for 90 minutes who will:
+At your first visit, you will meet with a nurse who will:

-- Review the questionnaire you completed and ask you a number of questions to fully understand your symptoms.
+- Ask you a number of questions to fully understand your symptoms and memory concerns

-- Conduct a brief screening test to help understand your memory concerns.
+- Conduct brief screening tests to evaluate your current abilities

 A referral may be made to other community services to provide you with ongoing assistance and support.

 Many of our patients are also offered an assessment with the neuropsychologist for more detailed evaluation of memory and other thinking skills.